-Solution: The solution was identified as an outcome of a Learning Team, where there was a query about whether there could be sensors installed on the line to pick up when the line was full.
-It was outlined that if there was a sensor in a particular location they would get earlier warning, which meant that they could better control the flows and prevent jams earlier.
+Solution: The solution was identified as an outcome of a Learning Team, where there was a query about whether sensors could be installed on the line to pick up when the line was full.
+It was outlined that if there were a sensor in a particular location, they would get an earlier warning.
+This in turn, would mean that they could better control the flows and prevent jams earlier.

-Result: Early detection of pallets banking up has improved productivity (and sanity) through decreased line stoppages.
-Line stoppage time has significantly decreased.
-This was a fix that was in-house, cost effective, and decreased frustration.
+Result: As a result of early detection of pallets banking up, Productivity (and sanity) have improved.
+In addition, Line stoppage time has significantly decreased.
+This fix was in-house, cost-effective, and decreased frustration.

 Don’t judge a book by its cover

-Challenge: There was an incident where a person was hit with a forklift resulting in a minor injury, but it could have been much worse.
-It happened on small site with no reportable injury for many years (a good example that the absence of incidents is not necessarily the presence of safety).
+Challenge: There was an incident where a person was hit with a forklift resulting in a minor injury.
+Undeniably, it could have been much worse.
+It happened on a small site with no reportable injury for many years (a good example that the absence of incidents is not necessarily the presence of safety).

 Solution: CHEP took a HOP approach with the investigation.
-Subsequently, the findings revealed that it was a combination of work area layout challenge and a design shortcoming of an infeed line on a separate piece of equipment.
+Subsequently, the findings revealed that it was a combination of issues.
+Firstly, the work area layout presented some challenges and secondly, design shortcomings of an infeed line on a separate piece of equipment.

 Result: Taking a HOP approach with incident response transformed what initially looked like a one-off incident and violation into a deeper understanding of the problems and constraints that were happening every day.
-This approach allowed for open and honest conversation, revealing some constraints and difficulties that were present every day for the staff at that site.
-This allowed them to work on these difficulties – rather than focusing on the behaviour of an individual – and focusing on actions relating to this.
+This approach allowed for open and honest conversation, revealing some constraints and difficulties that were present daily for the staff at that site.
+This allowed them to work on these difficulties – rather than focusing on an individual’s behaviour – and focusing on actions relating to this.

 “Could you buy us a clock?”